Killing of Megan Khung: Khung's death and disappearance

 On 21 February 2020, Megan Khung was abused and murdered by Wong Shi Xiang, who scolded her to not relieve herself if he let her sleep inside the house and even punched her in the stomach.
 Khung was laid on the ground and later died after the couple and their friend Nouvelle Chua Ruo Shi ignored the girl and went to consume drugs.
 A forensic pathologist opined that the possible cause of Khung's death was blood infection from inflammation, caused by ruptures or lacerations of Megan’s internal organs.
 After seeing the girl remaining motionless hours later, the couple and Chua tried to resuscitate the girl with electric shocks and CPR but failed to revive her, and to avoid the exposure of the abuse and their drug use, the trio decided to not report to the police.
 The body of Khung was hidden in a box, with her body being wrapped in a blanket and layers of cling film, and brown tape, and the box lid was sealed with cement.

 On 8 May 2020, the couple and Chua gathered up a metal barrel and two boxes of charcoal.
 They took it to the car workshop of Wong's godfather and used them to burn the box containing Khung's corpse.
 They gathered up the ashes and threw them in the sea at East Coast Park.

 Meanwhile, Khung's maternal grandmother, who was concerned about the loss of contact with her granddaughter and daughter, filed a missing person report with the accompaniment of a social welfare worker in January 2020, a month before Khung was murdered.
 Throughout the past few months before making the report, the agency kept in touch with Khung's maternal grandmother and encouraged her to continue contacting her daughter and monitor Khung's condition.
-On 20 July 2020, concerned for his daughter’s safety and whereabouts, Khung's father, who was just released from prison, also filed a police report to report her missing as well.
+On 20 July 2020, concerned for his daughter’s safety and whereabouts, Simon, who was just released from prison, also filed a police report to report her missing as well.

 After assessing the missing person's reports by Khung's family, the police established that the girl was no longer alive.
-After a four-day police investigation, Foo Li Ping and her boyfriend Wong Shi Xiang were both arrested on 24 July 2020 and expected to be charged with murder, while Chua herself was arrested for helping to dispose of the body.
+After a four-day police investigation, Foo and her boyfriend Wong were arrested on 24 July 2020 and expected to be charged with murder, while Chua herself was arrested for helping to dispose of the body.